Code-Institute-Submissions/Lockdown-Cocktail-V2/README.md

 * be easily directed to any social media channels that can add additional viewing material to entice a user to connect with the Lockdown Cocktail community.
 * be able to instinctively navigate the website to find the information required efficiently.
 * enjoy the experience of entering a website that makes me feel good.
+* view a variety of cocktails to inspire making one at home.
 * be able to contact Lockdown Cocktail to request any cocktail receipes that may not be available within the search feature.

 #### Scope